 We provide seismic design and consulting for our in-house projects and bridges, other design offices, large structures, residential and commercial projects, transportation utilities, and more

 KEDMOR operates in a highly active seismic environment.
-KEDMOR provides seismic design and consulting for its in-house projects and bridges, and for other design offices, for large structures, residential and commercial projects, transportations utility (electricity, water, sewage, oil pipelines) infrastructures etc.
+KEDMOR provides seismic design and consulting for its in-house projects and bridges, and for other design offices, for large structures, residential and commercial projects, transportation utility (electricity, water, sewage, oil pipelines) infrastructure etc.

 The advanced methods used include Push-Over analysis, Time History dynamics, geometrical and material non-linear behavior and Displacement Base Design (DDBD), in accordance with the latest seismic codes.